 The Glycerin Recipe

 So after the disaster that was the egg white “bubble” bath, I obviously switched gears towards the glycerin approach.
-This recipe goes something like:
+This recipe goes something like this:

 - Castille soap